Meno96/urbe-auction/README.md

 ### TheGraph

-In addition to communicating with the backend, the frontend also integrates with The Graph to index events and perform queries on the Ethereum blockchain.
+In addition to communicating with the backend, the frontend also integrates with The Graph to index events and perform queries on the Ethereum blockchain for real-time data on auctions and bids.
 This allows the application to display real-time data on auctions and bids and update the UI accordingly.

 ### Hardhat

-The project uses Solidity, a programming language designed specifically for smart contracts on Ethereum, to write the auction and the NFT contract, and Hardhat to test everything.
+The project uses Solidity, a programming language designed specifically for smart contracts on Ethereum, to write the auction and the NFT contract, and Hardhat to test the functionality of the smart contracts.

 <hr/>